logpy/logpy/README.md

 Extending kanren to other Types
 ------------------------------

 kanren uses [Multiple Dispatch](http://github.com/mrocklin/multipledispatch/) and the [unification library](https://github.com/mrocklin/unification) to support pattern matching on user defined types.
 Also see [unification (wikipedia)](http://en.wikipedia.org/wiki/Unification_%28computer_science%29).
 Types which can be unified can be used for logic programming.
 See the [project examples](https://github.com/mrocklin/unification#examples) for how to extend the collection of unifiable types to your use case.

 Install
 -------

 With `pip` or `easy_install`

-    pip install logic
+    pip install kanren

 From source